 Access via Rosherville Reserve, McLean Crescent, Mosman

-Chinamans Beach, in Mosman, is a lesser known sheltered harbour beach that is perfect for young kids.
+Chinamans Beach in Mosman is a lesser known sheltered harbour beach that is perfect for young kids.
 Often when Balmoral Beach, one kilometre to the south, is heaving with visitors, this 250-metre stretch of sand is relatively quiet.
 Chinamans Beach is well protected within Shell Cove and faces Middle Harbour.
 There’s not much natural shade available along the beach, so it’s wise to bring your beach tent or umbrella in addition to the usual protective clothing, hats and suncream.
 There are some rocks at each end of the beach with little pools in them to explore.
 Chinamans Beach is accessed via Rosherville Reserve, which is a great spot for a picnic or barbecue.
 Mature trees provide ample shade within the reserve.
 There are also toilets and a change area and even a small playground.
 Metered parking spots are located adjacent to the reserve and there is unmetered parking in the surrounding residential streets.
-Watch out for the rather persistent parking attendants!

 Bower Street, Manly